jodienorris030/notes/README.md

 # 2023-11-19
 - "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
 Always strive to improve your skills and stay up-to-date with the latest best practices and technologies in your field.
 Remember that collaboration and communication are key to success in any software development project."

+# 2023-11-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the end goal and break it down into smaller tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help with project management and task tracking.
+These tools can help keep you organized and make sure you don't forget anything important.
+ - 来自帮助助手